 The SAE Reporting Category, as defined in Version 2.0 of the DAIDS EAE Manual, will be used for this study.
-The study agents requiring expedited reporting are the DPV VR and Truvada oral tablet.
+The study agents requiring expedited reporting are the dapivirine vaginal ring (DPV VR) and Truvada oral tablet.

 8.4.3 Grading Severity of Events